NU-CUCIS/ph5concat/README.md

     will be concatenated into the output file.
-  + When using both options '-a' and '-k', the partitioning key datasets must have been created previously in the output file and their names must be the same as the name used in '-k' option.
+  + When using both options '-a' and '-k', the partitioning key datasets must have been created previously in the output file and their names must be the same as the one used in '-k' option.

 ## Sample input and output files
 * There are four sample input files provided in folder `examples`.